Sample Workplace Condolence Letter for a Death in a Coworker's Family

 Sample Condolence Letter for a Family Death

-You may use this sample letter as a model when you write your own to a coworker and friend.
+You may use this sample letter as a model when you write your own to a valued colleague and friend.
+Download the sample condolence letter template (compatible with Google Docs and Word Online) or see below for more examples.

 I was so sorry to hear about the death of your sister.
 I know how close you were to her, not just as sisters, but also as best friends.
 I am so sad for your loss.